Phalangium opilio: Description

 Like other harvestmen, P. opilio have long, slender legs and a short, round body.
 Adult P. opilio have a body length of 3.5–9 mm.
-Males tend to have smaller bodies than females.
+Males tend to have smaller bodies than females, but have noticeably larger pedipalps and chelicerae with prominent outgrowths (horns) on the dorsal side of the second segment.
 Both sexes are similarly coloured and are marked light brown and gray, often with a light cream underside.

 P. opilio is relatively large compared to other harvestmen species.
-Individuals of both sexes have very long pedipalps, and their legs, bodies, and eye tubercles are covered with spines.
+In individuals of both sexes, the legs, bodies, and eye tubercles are covered with spines.
 Males can be differentiated from females by their longer pedipalps and the existence of long, forward-pointing processes, appearing similar to horns, on the second segment of their chelicerae.
 In some European populations, P. opilio male chelicerae and pedipalpal size have significant allometric variation, but it's not clear whether this is continuous or discrete, which would indicate male dimorphism in P. opilio.

 As an arachnid species, P. opilio have four pairs of legs.
-Three of these pairs are for movement, but the longest, second pair is antennae-shaped and used as a sensory appendage to feel their surroundings.
+Three of these pairs are for movement, but the longest, second pair is antennae-shaped and primarily used as a sensory appendage to feel their surroundings.
 Their tarsus, the segment of their legs furthest from their body, have numerous pseudosegments called tarsomeres that make them prehensile, enabling P. opilio to use them in climbing, such as by curling them around twigs; courtship of mates; and male—male combat.
 Their legs have seven segments, whereas pedipalps have six.

 Juveniles

 Immature P. opilio resemble adults, but have shorter legs relative to their bodies and are smaller overall.
+The cheliceral horns of the males are not noticeable until the molt to the penultimate instar.
+In Wisconsin populations of P. opilio, seven juvenile stages have been observed.
+These consist of a non-feeding postembryo (or "larva") stage that emerges from the egg and molts into the first instar within hours of hatching, followed by six instars.

 Eggs

-P. opilios eggs are smooth, spherical in shape, and about 0.4 mm in diameter, laid in clusters ranging from ten to several hundred.
+P. opilios eggs are smooth, spherical in shape, and about 0.55 mm in diameter, laid in clusters ranging from ten to several hundred.
 As they mature, their color changes from off-white to dark grey-brown.
 Clutches consist of about 250 eggs in total with embryos that develop at the same time.
 Each egg has a thin, opaque chorion membrane and a thick, transparent vitelline membrane.